|Call Us||(888) 299-7515||M-F: 7am-8pm, Sat: 8am-6pm, Sun: 9am-6pm|

 Note: This itinerary can be customized for activity level plus the number of nights in each location can be adjusted.
 All optional activities on Days 3 and 7 are at additional cost.
 Additional hotel nights can also be added, subject to availability.
 Inquire at time of booking.

 In addition, internal flights, as noted below, are at additional cost and quoted at the published rate at time of booking.
 Prices are subject to change until ticketed and are non-refundable.
 Full payment is required for all internal flight tickets in order to confirm tour seat reservations.
-Luggage restrictions are 44 lbs. maximum per person from mainland (Quito or Guayaquil) to Galapagos.
-Inter-island flights weight restrictions are 25 lbs. per person.
-Additional weight will incur a fee for transport if space allows.
+Rate also does not include the $110 Galapagos National Park entrance fee and $10 Galapagos INGALA tax.

 Day 1 - Arrive in Guayaquil, Ecuador

 Arrive in Guayaquil where a representative will meet you outside the customs and immigration area.
 He or she will answer your questions, brief you on the immediate arrangements and escort you to your hotel.

 Accommodation: Hilton Colon or similar - 1 night

 Day 2 - Scenic Drive to Cuenca & Cuenca City Tour